What is the emerging field of virtual reality (VR) and what are the opportunities for North West in developing an expertise in the area?

-In 2018, we worked with the Institute for Cultural Practices at the University of Manchester and Cheshire East Council to explore these questions using an HTC Vive (virtual reality) kit as an engagement method visiting community events and festivals over a 6 month period (Jan-Jun 2018).
+In 2018, Jessica was based in the Institute for Cultural Practices at the University of Manchester and Cheshire East Council.
+She decided to explore these questions using an HTC Vive (virtual reality) kit as an engagement method visiting community events and festivals over a 6 month period (Jan-Jun 2018).

 This is what happened

 In Summer 2018, Jessica put together a £1.2m project proposal with partners National Trust, McCann, University of Manchester, Limina Immersive, MBD and others for the Innovake UK Audiences of the Future call.

 In July 2018, Limina Immersive published their study of the Immersive Experiences sector in North West England, commissioned as part of this project.